apadams/apadams.github.io/about.md

 ## About this Site

-This is a collection of my research into AI, Cybersecurity, Cloud, and maybe a little cooking.
+This is a collection of my research into AI, Cybersecurity, Cloud, and whatever else I feel like adding.